Higgs boson origin from a gauge symmetric theory of massive composite particles and massless $W^\pm$ and $Z^0$ bosons at

 In the Lagrangian (\ref{effH}) in the UV scaling domain, we integrate the elementary fermion fields over their quadratic fermion action $iS_{\rm ferm}(\bar\psi,\psi,H)$ by standard nonperturbative methods \cite{Berezin1966,Itzykson:1980rh} to obtain the effective action $iS_{\rm eff}(H)$,

 where Euclidean four momenta $p$ of elementary fermions are integrated up to the scale $\Lambda$ of the UV scaling domain.
 The reason is that the energy momenta of elementary fermion fields are regularised by the scale $\Lambda$ of composite particles' dynamics.
 The integral receives dominant contributions from the vacuum quantum fluctuations (fermion loops) at the scale $\Lambda$.
-For these high-energy fermion modes, we approximately neglect their masses.
 Equation (\ref{func}) yields,

 where for $\Lambda^2 \gg H^2$ we make the Taylor expansion in powers of $(H^2/\Lambda^2)$ up to ${\mathcal O} (H^2/\Lambda^2)^2$.
 We ignore the terms that are dynamically independent of the composite fields $H$ since they are overall constants.